waimea-aalee/300dtd-client-tracker-project/README.md

 ## Project Description

-Replace this text with your project description and list the key features below
+My project is about tracking clients and the jobs done for them, specifically targeted towards builders  you can:

-- Feature 1 here
+- Manage Clients
-- Feature 2 here
+- Track jobs
-- Feature 3 here
+- Toggle check and paid boxes
 - Feature 4 here
 - Feature 5 here